 Once below the gorge we didn't need to portage anymore on our last trip, though there are still hazards.
 The class IV continues until a notable slide/ledge is reached with a 20 foot rock outcrop on the left.
 Below here there is a half mile of class II-III to the confluence with the NF Siletz.

-The entire run is in a deep canyon, with the final couple miles within a spectacular gorge.
-Manuevering at river level is easy, but hiking out would be highly challenging.
+The entire run is in a deep canyon, with the final couple miles being a special place, be sure to look up and around if you find yourself here.
+Manuevering at river level is reasonable, but hiking out would be highly challenging.
 Because of this, hiking downstream would likely be a better option than vertical egress should an issue arise where boating is no longer the best option.

 Description and photos of the run at Into the Outside.